Continual Prune-and-Select: Class-incremental learning with specialized subnetworks: Introduction

-There is evidence from neuroscience \cite{lerner2011topographic,zadbood2017we,huttenlocher1990morphometric} that humans have special regions in the brain that are responsible for the recognition of specific patterns.
-Motivated by this observation, we propose a class-IL algorithm for image classification based on two steps: creating a subnetwork for a given task during training, and selecting a previously obtained subnetwork during inference to make predictions.
+There is evidence from neuroscience \cite{lerner2011topographic, zadbood2017we,huttenlocher1990morphometric} that humans have special regions in the brain that are responsible for the recognition of specific patterns.
+Moreover, several studies show that the human brain encodes information in a sparse representation with an optimal fraction of active neurons of 1\%-4\% at the same time \cite{lennie2003cost, attwell2001energy}.
+Motivated by this observation, we propose a class-IL algorithm for image classification based on two steps: creating a subnetwork for a given task during training and selecting a previously obtained subnetwork during inference to make predictions.
 The first stage is achieved via iterative pruning that propagates input patterns through the network and eliminates the least useful connections.
 During inference, we first predict the current task when selecting the appropriate subnetwork from a small batch of test samples, and only then make a prediction with the selected subnetwork.
 We allow overlaps between subnetworks in order to induce knowledge transfer during training of new tasks.
 However, previously trained weights are not changed.
-Parameter update only occurs when training available neuron connections, which become part of a new subnetwork associated to the new task.
+Parameter update only occurs when training available neuron connections, which become part of a new subnetwork associated with the new task.

-\paragraph{Our contribution.} To the best of our knowledge, we propose for the first time a general strategy to create overlapping subnetworks of neuronal connections that share knowledge with each other for the class-IL scenario.
+\paragraph{Our contribution} To the best of our knowledge, we propose for the first time a general strategy to create overlapping subnetworks of neuronal connections that share knowledge with each other for the class-IL scenario.
 In doing so, we achieve a strategy with negligible forgetting, unlike other works to date.
 Importantly, the choice of methods for subnetwork creation and for subnetwork selection \textit{can be} different from the ones considered herein.
 Our goal is to propose a simple working paradigm for class-IL problems, where firstly some connections are assigned to a specific task during training that can then be selected during inference \textit{without} knowing the task-ID.